bababoi-2/DeezMod/docs/creating_plugins.md

 `author` string - author of the plugin.
 Not used.

 `context` array - An array of contexts in which the script should be executed in.
 The order of the array does not influence the order of execution.
 A context is the script which the plugin is executed in.
-This influences the permissions of the plugin, which things it has access too etc.
+This influences the permissions of the plugin, which things it has access to etc.
 - #### Possible values
 - `"main"` - Influence the startup behaviour of the application.
 - `"preload"` - Influence both the startup and the runtime behaviour of the application.
 Is a middleman between main and renderer in some cases (altough specifically for Deezer not really).